marcelstoer/docker-nodemcu-build/README.md

 ## Note for Windows users

 (Docker on) Windows handles paths slightly differently.
-You need to specify the full path to the NodeMCU firmware directory in the command and you need to add an extra forward slash (`/`) to the Windows path.
-The command thus becomes (`c` equals C drive i.e. `c:`):
+You need to specify the full path to the NodeMCU firmware directory in the command:

-`docker run --rm -it -v //c/Users/<user>/<nodemcu-firmware>:/opt/nodemcu-firmware marcelstoer/nodemcu-build build`
+`docker run --rm -it -v c:/Users/<user>/<nodemcu-firmware>:/opt/nodemcu-firmware marcelstoer/nodemcu-build build`

 If the Windows path contains spaces it would have to be wrapped in quotes as usual on Windows.

-`docker run --rm -it -v "//c/Users/monster tune/<nodemcu-firmware>":/opt/nodemcu-firmware marcelstoer/nodemcu-build build`
+`docker run --rm -it -v "c:/Users/monster tune/<nodemcu-firmware>":/opt/nodemcu-firmware marcelstoer/nodemcu-build build`

 If this Docker container hangs on sharing the drive (or starting) check whether the Windows service 'LanmanServer' is running.
 See [DockerBug #2196](https://github.com/docker/for-win/issues/2196) for details.